Should You Self-Manage Your Vacation Rental?

 Saving the fee can still be the more expensive operating choice

 Self-management can work for the right owner and the right home.
-It just stops working the minute the fee savings are smaller than the margin leaking out everywhere else.
+It just stops working the minute the fee savings are smaller than the margin disappearing everywhere else.

 What actually moves owner revenue